Skip to main content

 1. Nick Herbert (Quantum Reality, page 64) suggested ʺquonʺ be used to stand for a generic quantum object. ʺA quon is any entity, no matter how immense, that exhibits both wave and particle aspects in the peculiar quantum manner.

-This page titled 1.99: Visualizing the Difference Between a Superposition and a Mixture is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Frank Rioux via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.99: Visualizing the Difference Between a Superposition and a Mixture is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Frank Rioux via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?